eagle-io/docs/source/topics/nodes/attachmentsource.rst

 Sender address filter
 	For added security you can filter attachments by sender email address.
 Restrict to a specific email address or use \* to match multiple addresses from the same domain.
 Example: \*@company.com

-Attachment filter
+Attachment types
-	Enter an attachment filter to restrict the files(s) that get saved as attachments.
-Use \* as a wildcard character.
-Example: \*.jpg to save all jpg images.
+	Restrict which file(s) get processed as Attachments by specifying a comma separated list of file extensions. eg. *jpg, png, mp4* will process standard media files and ignore all other file types.

 Process email body
 	Specify if the email message body should also be processed: